cwfergus/failureproject/README.txt

 -----------------------------------------------------------------
 UPDATES

+0.1.6.5
+Added a Sequence Set analysis view for the Instrument Analysis, showing the sequence sets that have failed on a given instrument.
+Be aware of the new export order/fields in 0.1.6

 0.1.6.4
 Added a new user input, allowing the User to specify what analysese they want, so that it doesn't just give all the excel files every time.
 If you choose all analysese you get all of them as seperate files, if you choose a specific one, you get the summary page and then your choosen analysis

 0.1.6.1
-Made adjustments to the Instrument Analysis script, to better group instruments 0.1.6.0
+Made adjustments to the Instrument Analysis script, to better group instruments

+0.1.6.0
 Made some major adjustments in the last few weeks, none which were added to read me so here goes...
 Biggest change: NEW EXPORT ORDER.
 See RAW file, export section for details.
 Added an instrument analysis script/file. this is still a major work in progress, and will be the head of changes.
 I also cleaned up the main script, moving package loading to its own script, removed the Failure Reason analysis part to its own script for consistancy, added some new clean up functions for the failuredatafunctions script, for the instrument analysis.
 I also added a RAW export, that contains the original note and the changed note or the word removed, to enable people to easily check my work.

 0.1.5.0
 Added a Sequence Analysis document, as the seqName was not as unique as I thought: Its customer choice!
 Which means it can be duplicated or redone or copied.
 Moved all but main script to their own folder, and changed name of main script.
 This just makes the directory cleaner and easier for end user work.

 0.1.4.0
 Added Sequence Information to the SeqName and SeqID files.
 REQUIRES NEW EXPORT.
 Also changed wording on a few thing: output save for SeqName and SeqID is now outputname_SeqName, changed summary script for more accurate description of numbers.